 Appendix 2: Letter 1 From head teacher notifying parent of a suspension of 5 school days or fewer in one term, and where a public examination is not missed.
-Dear [Parent's Name]

 I am writing to inform you of my decision to suspend [Child's Name] for a fixed period of [specify period].
 This means that he/she will not be allowed in school for this period.
 The suspension begins/began on [date] and ends on [date].